35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 \[x] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
-The 316 figure has been used to calculate the loss of social rent, but whichever figure is used remainding homes will be leasehold.
+The 316 figure has been used to calculate the loss of social rent, but whichever figure is used, the remaining homes will be leasehold.